African art > African mask > Kwele Mask

 Watch the video

-According to the presence of horns and their layout, the masks are called pibibudze, Ekuku zokou, etc. and are associated with the ancestors or spirits of the forest, ekuk.
-The Kwélé, Bakwélé, live in forest on the northern border of the Republic of Congo.
-They live on hunting, farming and metallurgy.
-Practicing the cult called Bwété borrowed from the Ngwyes, which was accompanied by obligatory initiation rites, they used at the end of the ceremonies in addition to zoomorphic masks of elephant or gorilla, masks ekuk evoking the antelope whose horns meet in a loop under the chin.
-The blood of the antelope was also used in Kwélé for therapeutic purposes.
-The Beete takes place over several days, ending with the consumption of a medicinal dish that has been activated. by the energy of the dance and the songs of the Ekuk masks and the villagers.
-The Kwele produce rare statues related to initiation rites.
+Tribe of the Kota group, the Kwélé , Bakwélé , live in the forest on the northern border of the Republic of Congo.
+They live from hunting, agriculture and metallurgy.
+Practicing the cult named Bwété borrowed from the Ngwyes, which was accompanied by obligatory initiation rites, at the end of the ceremonies they used the masks ekuk evoking the antelope whose horns meet in a loop under the chin.
+The blood of the antelope was also used in the Kwélé for therapeutic purposes.
+They produce rare statues related to the initiation rites of young people.

 Estimated shipping cost

 You could also be interested by these items